Demystifying Bail and Bail-Related Information – Part III

 These are the same circumstances that the court will examine when determining the amount of bail to set as well.
 The court has to weigh the above information in sort of a balancing test.
 On one hand, the State of Washington has an interest in ensuring that the defendant charged with a crime will appear before the court prior to trail.
 However, the individual also has an interest in not being punished for a crime before they have been convicted without due process of law.
 If a person has stronger ties to the community, has been employed at the same job for a long amount of time, is involved in different non-profit work or participates in local events, has a family and children in the area, and has a strong foundation in the community, it follows that the person is less likely to post bail and upon release flee to another jurisdiction.
 By weighing these various items above on a case-by-case basis, the court is able to determine a reasonable amount of bail for each defendant.
 While four individuals may be charged with the same crimes, one may be released on their own recognizance, one released with a bail amount of $10,000, one released with a bail amount of $75,000, and another be prohibited from being released.

-If you have been charged with a crime and need experienced legal representation, contact the Law Office of Erin Bradley McAleer at (360) 334-6277 for a free consultation.
+If you have been charged with a crime and need best criminal defense lawyer, contact the Law Office of Erin Bradley McAleer at (360) 334-6277 for a free consultation.

 To be continued..